Agnes Water, Queensland: Education

 The nearest government secondary school is Rosedale State School in Rosedale, 64 km away from the centre of Agnes Water, accessed mostly by local buses that travel the route daily.

+Goora Gan Steiner School is a private primary (Prep–6) school for boys and girls that opened in January 2017.
+In 2017, the school had an enrolment of 12 students with 2 teachers and 1 non-teaching staff.